esmf-org/esmf/src/addon/ESMX/README.md

 There are two options recognized when specifying the value of the `model` field for a component in the `esmxRun.yaml` file:

-- First, if the value specified is recognized as a *component-name* provided by any of the components built into `esmx` during build-time, as specified by `esmxBuild.yaml`, the respective component is accessed via its Fortran module.
+- First, if the value specified is recognized as a *component-name* provided by any of the components built into the `esmx_app` during build-time, as specified by `esmxBuild.yaml`, the respective component is accessed via its Fortran module.
-- Second, if the value does not match a build-time dependency, it is assumed to correspond to a shared object instead.
-In that case the attempt is made to load the specified shared object file at run-time, and to associate with the generic component label.
-The search order details of the OS dependent dynamic linker apply to find the specified shared object file.
-A convenient way to indicate a specific shared object file is to use an absolute or relative path that contains a slash ("/") as part of the specified `model` field value.
+- Second, if the value does *not* match a build-time dependency, it is assumed to correspond to a shared object file instead.
+In that case the attempt is made to load the specified shared object file at run-time, and, if successful, is associated with the generic component label.
+The search order details of the OS dependent dynamic linker apply when looking for the specified shared object file on the system.
+A convenient way to target a shared object file at a specific location is to use absolute or relative paths, i.e. the value specified in the `model` field contains at least one slash ("/") character.
+The asterisk character ("*") is supported as a wildcard for the file name suffix of the specified shared object.
+This allows portability across systems that differ in shared object suffix.
+The implemented search order is "so", followed by "dylib", and finally "dll", where the first successfully loaded shared object file is used.

 ## The Unfied ESMX_Driver